angegar/angegar.github.io/docs/Kubernetes/security/README.md

 *([source](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks))*

 ### Open Policy Agent (OPA) Gatekeeper

-It is an [open source project](https://github.com/open-policy-agent/gatekeeper){target=_blank} used to enforece a set of compliance rules.
+It is an [open source project](https://github.com/open-policy-agent/gatekeeper){target=_blank} used to enforce a set of compliance rules.
 As example, it may enforce the usage of a company docker registry and reject any other registries.
 It can also help to analyze the incoming request content and ensure that the container does not run as root.

 OPA Gatekeeper comes with a [public library](https://github.com/open-policy-agent/gatekeeper-library){target=_blank} provided users with a pre-defined set of bets practices.

-### Pre-requisite
+### Hands-on pre-requisite

 OPA GateKeeper must be deployed on the demo cluster.